jaeh/StellarSkeleton/server/README.md

     //In the app direcory now:
     meteor add stellar

-    //i used stylus for my css (see clients/css/stellarskeleton.styl) meteor add stylus

 Move to that directory and deploy to your own location:

     cd stellarskeleton